This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Overcoming Thread Breakage

-Secure your stitches with tight knot security at both ends.
+Secure each seam with tight knot security at both ends.
+For breakage prevention, trim frayed ends and use a thread conditioner.

 Tips for a Professional-Looking Finish